hk-speedrunning/HK-Rules/game-rules.md

 ### Game Settings

-- Resolutions with an aspect ratio other than 2:1 are not allowed.
+- Resolutions with an aspect ratio larger than 2:1 are not allowed.
 - The following values in _[game location]/[hollow_knight_Data]/Config.ini_ may be edited:
   - **FrameRateCap**: May be set to any value of at least 50.
   - **CameraShakeMultiplier**: May be set to any value.
 Note: Gameplay must still be of watchable quality so putting the multiplier above 1 or below -1 may result in a rejection.